andrewdavidmackenzie/flow/docs/running/distributed.md

 `INFO    - Waiting for beacon matching 'jobs._flowr._tcp.local'`

-indicating that it is waiting to discover the `flowr` process on the network.
+indicating that it is waiting to discover the `flowrcli` process on the network.

 Terminal 2